testori/starter-academic/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
-- title: Basic Teaching Qualification certification
-    company: Vrije Universiteit Amsterdam
-    company_url: ''
-    location: Amsterdam
-    date_start: '2021-09-01'
-    date_end: '2022-04-30'
-    description: |2-
-        Skills acquired:

-        * Have an understanding of your beliefs and expectations about learning and teaching.
-        * Competentency in designing courses and implementing instruction and supervising students;
-        * Can reflect critically on the intentions and effects of your actions as a teacher and come to conscious (new) action;
-        * Have an understanding of the professional development path you want to take as a teacher.

-- title: 'Invited Lecturer'
-    company: Vrije Universiteit Amsterdam
-    company_url: ''
-    location: Amsterdam
-    date_start: '2021-10'
-    date_end: '2021-11'
-    description: |2-
-        Responsibilities include:

-        * Developing the materials and the lesson plan for the class
-        * Teaching class of roughly 100 students, MA level

   - title: 'Master Thesis Supervisor'
     company: Vrije Universiteit Amsterdam
     company_url: ''